120 percent rule for solar breakers

 load_side_connection_CE_code_64_112

-Most solar PV systems are connected to a property’s distribution centre.
+Most solar PV systems are connected to a property’s load panel or sub-panel.
 Solar inverters feed AC electricity to connected appliances, and any extra power is back-fed to the grid to power other appliances in the network.
 However, the Canadian Electrical Code limits the connecting capacity of multiple power sources feeding a distribution centre.
 In this article I will explain why such limitations exist and ways to increase a solar PV system’s capacity beyond CE Code 64-112’s 120 and 125 percent rules.

 Why load side connections?